glxdata/GLX_Portofolio/README.md

 # [Project 1: Energy Consumption Analysis](https://github.com/glxdata/energy_project)

-> Plotting energy and gas consumption for a typical household to discover seasonal and temnporal trends
+> Plotting energy and gas consumption for a typical household to examine seasonal and temporal trends
 >
 > Including ANOVA anlysis and data wrangeling for dates